-82. Re-identification and processing of de- identified personal data.
+82. Re-identification and processing of de-identified personal data.

-- (1) Any person who, knowingly or intentionally - re-identifies personal data which has been de-identified by a data fiduciary or a data (a) processor, as the case may be; or - (b) re-identifies and processes such personal data as mentioned in clause (a). without the consent of such data fiduciary or data processor, then, such person shall be punishable with imprisonment for a term not exceeding three years or with a fine which may extend to two lakh rupees or both. - (2) Nothing contained in sub-section (1) shall render any such person liable to any punishment under this section, if he proves that - the personal data belongs to the person charged with the offence under sub-section (1); (a) or - (b) identification or processing as per the provisions of this Act.
+- (1) Any person who, knowingly or intentionally- - (a) re-identifies personal data which has been de-identified by a data fiduciary or a data processor, as the case may be; or - (b) re-identifies and processes such personal data as mentioned in clause (a), without the consent of such data fiduciary or data processor, then, such person shall be punishable with imprisonment for a term not exceeding three years or with a fine which may extend to two lakh rupees or both. - (2) Nothing contained in sub-section (1) shall render any such person liable to any punishment under this section, if he proves that- - (a) the personal data belongs to the person charged with the offence under sub-section (1); or - (b) the data principal whose personal data is in question has explicitly consented to such reidentification or processing as per the provisions of this Act.